kevingallagher/Major-Project-Ideas/README.md

 * A lot of competition with other fitness apps
 * This app would be only a concept, as I would not be able to code an application with relies on calling in and layering different APIs.

 ## How might it be built?

 Prototyped in Invision and after effects

 ## Who’s it for ?

+* Outdoor running beginners.

-People moving the technology driving motivations of the modern gym, to the often dizzyingly vast open outdoors Beginner runners
+People moving from the technology driving machines, were we can precisely control our workouts, to the great outdoors where we are left with only ourselves to guide us.

 ## What’s the business model?